dundarahmet/Double_DQN_Playing_Snake_Game_On_STM32_Discovery/README.md

 # Introduction
-I create a project that learn how to play a snake game on the STM32F407VG Discovery Board.
+I created an AI that learns how to play a snake game on the STM32F407VG Discovery Board.

 ## Model Information:
 In the project, I used Double Deep Q learning with replay memory and mini batch.